Want to save money on your electricity bill?

 There are two main reasons that people want to reduce their electricity consumption – they want to reduce their energy bills and they want to reduce their impact on the environment.
 And it is more than possible to want to do both at the same time.

 In the USA the average unit of energy costs 10.32 cents and this is set to rise.
 Hawaii is the most expensive state when it comes to energy costs, with the average unit costing 33 cents.
 In the next year, we could see energy costs hit an all-time high.
+We have seen a large increase in the number of people looking for lower cost housing options and looking at metal homes including barndominium kits, which can save a lot of money if they are properly insulated.

 Why will a rise in energy costs have such a big impact on all our lives?
 Our energy consumption is affected by everything we do in our homes.
 Turning on the lights, using the oven, washing our clothes, and using the shower all use electricity.